 Document the process.
 Make sure to take lots of photos, capture insights and decisions — assign one person to consolidate everything after the session.

 Every offsite must include a concrete action plan with clear responsibilities.
 Set goals in the one day, one week, one month format (one day being the first day the team is back in the office).

 Set up a follow-up meeting (30–60 minutes) to monitor performance and identify tensions — ideally, one week after the offsite.

 The facilitator should ensure the team is on track with commitments, keep the momentum going, and address new tensions associated with implementing new practices or habits.

-Build a Safe Space
+Start by Building a Safe Space

 The whole process should be designed to make people feel comfortable to be themselves and take interpersonal risks.
 Of course, facilitation is key to create a safe space.
 But, every step sends a signal.

 Transparency and clear communication build trust.
 Share the purpose and desired outcome ahead of the offsite — if it’s meant to solve a particular issue, make it explicit, don’t sugarcoat the problem.

 Make sure to keep pre-interviews or surveys confidential.
 I strongly recommend the results are shared during the session, in front of the entire team.
 When management sees the findings first, it creates the impression that results can be filtered or manipulated.